-Impact Management Actions ns Implementation Monitoring Responsible person Method of implementation Timeframe for implementation Responsible person Frequency Evidence of compliance Use existing gates provided to gain access to all parts of the area authorised for development, where possible; Existing and new gates to be recorded and documented in accordance with section 4.9: photographic record; All gates must be fitted with locks and be kept locked at all times during the development phase, unless otherwise agreed with the landowner; At points where the line crosses a fence in which there is no suitable gate within the extent of the line servitude, on the instruction of the DPM, a gate must be installed at the approval of the landowner; Care must be taken that the gates must be so erected that there is a gap of no more than 100 mm between the bottom of the gate and the ground; Where gates are installed in jackal proof fencing, a suitable reinforced concrete sill must be provided beneath the gate; Original tension must be maintained in the fence wires;
+Imp act Management Actions Implementation Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance Use existing gates provided to gain access to all parts of the area authorised for development, where possible; Existing and new gates to be recorded and documented in accordance with section 4.9: photographic record; All gates must be fitted with locks and be kept locked at all times during the development phase, unless otherwise agreed with the landowner; At points where the line crosses a fence in which there is no suitable gate within the extent of the line servitude, on the instruction of the DPM, a gate must be installed at the approval of the landowner; Care must be taken that the gates must be so erected that there is a gap of no more than 100 mm between the bottom of the gate and the ground; Where gates are installed in jackal proof fencing, a suitable reinforced concrete sill must be provided beneath the gate; - Original tension must be maintained in the fence wires;

-All gates installed in electrified fencing must be re-electrified; All demarcation fencing and barriers must be maintained in good working order for the duration of the development activities; Fencing must be erected around the camp, batching plants, hazardous storage areas, and all designated access restricted areas, where applicable; Any temporary fencing to restrict the movement of life-stock must only be erected with the permission of the land owner. - All fencing must be developed of high quality material bearing the SABS mark; The use of razor wire as fencing must be avoided; - Fenced areas with gate access must remain locked after hours, during weekends and on holidays if staff is away from site.
-Site security will be required at all times; - On completion of the development phase all temporary fences are to be removed; - The contractor must ensure that all fence uprights are appropriately removed, ensuring that no uprights are cut at ground level but rather removed completely. ground level but families removed completely.
+- All gates installed in electrified fencing must be re-electrified; All demarcation fencing and barriers must be maintained in good working order for the duration of the development activities; - Fencing must be erected around the camp, batching plants, hazardous storage areas, and all designated access restricted areas, where applicable; Any temporary fencing to restrict the movement of life-stock must only be erected with the permission of the land owner.
+All fencing must be developed of high quality material bearing the SABS mark; The use of razor wire as fencing must be avoided; Fenced areas with gate access must remain locked after hours, during weekends and on holidays if staff is away from site.
+Site security will be required at all times; On completion of the development phase all temporary fences are to be removed; The contractor must ensure that all fence uprights are appropriately removed, ensuring that no uprights are cut at ground level but rather removed completely.